-79 EFRAG expects that insurers will choose the option that minimises accounting mismatches between investment income from financial assets and insurance finance expenses from insurance contract liabilities.
-For example, if an insurer mainly holds financial assets at fair value through profit or loss, it is expected that the insurer would present all changes in insurance contract liabilities from financial assets and will then be partially offset by a similar impact on the insurance liabilities with a reduced overall effect on profit or loss.
+72 EFRAG expects that insurers will choose the option that minimises accounting mismatches between investment income from financial assets and insurance finance expenses from insurance contract liabilities.
+For example, if an insurer mainly holds financial assets at fair value through profit or loss, it is expected that the insurer would present all changes in insurance contract liabilities from financial assets are sumptions in profit or loss.
+The changes in financial assumptions might impact assets and will then be partially offset by a similar impact on the insurance liabilities with a reduced overall effect on profit or loss.